Peter Pan Stakes: History

-The race is run in honor of National Museum of Racing and Hall of Fame inductee, Peter Pan.
+The race is run in honor of National Museum of Racing and Hall of Fame inductee Peter Pan.
 Inaugurated in 1940, it was run as a handicap at one and one eighth miles until 1960 when the race was placed on hiatus.
 Revived at Aqueduct Racetrack in 1975, the Peter Pan Stakes was moved to Belmont Park for the 1976 running.
 It was contested at a distance of one mile until 1977 when it reverted to its traditional one and one eighth mile format.

-The race is considered a major preparatory race for the last leg of the Triple Crown, the Belmont Stakes since the race is held on the same track.
-In cases where a horse did not enter the Kentucky Derby several horses have won the Peter Pan Stakes / Belmont Stakes double.
+The race is considered a major preparatory race for the last leg of the Triple Crown, the Belmont Stakes, since both are traditionally held on the same track.
+In cases where a horse did not enter the Kentucky Derby or Preakness Stakes, several horses have won the Peter Pan Stakes / Belmont Stakes double.
 These include High Gun (1954), Gallant Man (1957), Cavan (1958), Coastal (1979), A.P.
-Indy (1992), Tonalist (2014).
+Indy (1992), Tonalist (2014) and Arcangelo (2023).
 Due to the effects of the COVID-19 pandemic, the 2020 Peter Pan Stakes was run on Opening Day at Saratoga Race Course.
+In 2024 and 2025, the race was contested at Aqueduct because of construction at Belmont Park.